-A preliminary condemnation proceeding takes place after a preliminary condemnation complaint is filed and prior to issuance of the preliminary condemnation order.
-The preliminary proceeding is when the court, sitting without a jury, reviews the proof that both sides present in regard to the need of the taking.
-If the court finds and concludes from the evidence presented that the public interest requires the taking of an interest in real property and that the condemnor has met the burden of proof established in 70-30-111, MCA, the court shall enter a preliminary condemnation order.
-The preliminary condemnation order must provide that the condemnation of the interest in real property may proceed in accordance with the provisions outlined in the eminent domain laws.
+A preliminary condemnation proceeding takes place after a condemnation complaint is filed and prior to the court entering the preliminary condemnation order.
+The preliminary proceeding is when the court, sitting without a jury, reviews the proof that both sides present in regard to the necessity of the taking.
+If the court finds and concludes from the evidence presented that the public interest requires the taking of an interest in real property and that the condemnor has met the burden of proof established in 70-30-111, MCA, the court enters a preliminary condemnation order.
+The preliminary condemnation order provides that the condemnation of the interest in real property may proceed in accordance with the provisions outlined in the eminent domain laws.
 There are other powers that the court may exercise that will be discussed later.